September 27, 2019

 According to the Centers for Disease Control and Prevention (CDC) gay and bisexual men are the population most affected by HIV in the United States.
 In 2016, gay and bisexual men accounted for 67% of the 40,324 new HIV diagnoses in the United States and 6 dependent areas.

-But there is also progress to celebrate: CDC reports that HIV infections are falling among some age and racial/ethnic groups of gay and bisexual men.
+However, there are signs of progress.
+The CDC reports that new HIV diagnoses have remained stable in recent years among gay and bisexual men overall.
+CDC data also shows that HIV infections are falling among some age and racial and ethnic groups of gay and bisexual men.

-National Gay Men’s HIV/AIDS Awareness Day is an opportunity to focus on the impact of HIV/AIDS on gay and bisexual men.
+National Gay Men’s HIV/AIDS Awareness Day is a time to focus on the impact of HIV/AIDS on gay and bisexual men.
 Browse the links below to learn more about the annual observance and find HIV-related information specific to gay men.